sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 throughout my life especially when I played the piano.

 Drawn by this connection to history in Salzburg,
-I had to search the web for sheet music of Mozart's Piano Sonatas in C major—both K. 330 and the beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
+I had to search the web for piano scores of Mozart's Piano Sonatas in C major—both K. 330 and the beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
 Then I finally made that moment &ndash;
 I simply <font class="emph">had to</font> play.